jay-ike/lightdom-web-components/date-picker/README.md

 | data-show | wheter we should show the calendar or not | No (cannot be modified manually) |

 ## API
+### Calendar events
+#### dateselected
+the event fired when a date is selected by a user
+The detail's property of this event is
+- date: which is a Date Object representing the selected date

 ### Calendar parts
 | Part | Role | How to access |
 | ------ | ------ | -------- |